xcart/xc5-manual/en/modules/ebay_integration/importing_products_from_ebay.md

    1. In your X-Cart store's Admin area, go to the Import eBay Items page (**Catalog** > **Import eBay Items**).

-   2. Specify which orders you want to import by adjusting the following fields:
+   2. Specify which items you want to import by adjusting the following fields:

        * **eBay site**: Specify the eBay marketplace site from which you would like to import items.
        * **Item type**: Select the type of items you would like to import (_Active items_, _Inactive items_).